Time to see the doctor?

 For serious complaints, your actions can protect others from an incompetent or unprofessional GP.
 Put your concerns in writing, complete with names, dates and places.
 Do this as soon as possible after the event so you don't forget details.
 Send a letter to the practice manager or hospital, and give the doctor a chance to respond.

-If there's no response, or you're not satisfied with the response, take it to the health care ombudsman in your state or territory who will determine the most appropriate way of dealing with your complaint.
+If there's no response, or you're not satisfied with the response, you can lodge a complaint with the Australian Heath Professionals Regulation Agency (AHPRA), which offers a step-by-step online complaints process.
 If it's considered unjustified or frivolous, it will be dismissed.
 If a serious complaint is upheld, it may warrant disciplinary action and/or the doctor's deregistration.

 The most common official complaints about doctors:

 - Poor treatment: misdiagnosis, wrong or inadequate treatment.

 - Problems with communication: including poor attitude and the provision of wrong or inadequate information.

 - Professional conduct: such as incompetence, assault, sexual misconduct, fraud and other inappropriate behaviour, and impairment due to drugs or alcohol.